FEBRUARY OFF-SEASON TRAVEL

-- Still emerging from deep winter, offering lower prices before spring crowds.
+- Emerging from deep winter in the Northern Hemisphere, offering better prices before spring crowds arrive.

-- In their dry, but not yet intensely hot, season in tropical areas, or heading towards it.
+- In their dry but not yet intensely hot season in tropical areas, or transitioning towards it.

 Main Regions Globally and Their Associated Seasons in February: